Synnotech-AG/Synnotech.RavenDB/README.md

 }
 ```

-To implement this interface, you should derive from the `AsyncReadOnlySession` interface of Synnotech.RavenDB:
+To implement this interface, you should derive from the `AsyncReadOnlySession` class of Synnotech.RavenDB:

 ```csharp
 public sealed class RavenGetContactsSession : AsyncReadOnlySession, IGetContactsSession